TL;DR

 In modern UK protection planning, most whole of life policies are pure protection with no cash-in value.

-- They are designed to run for your entire life and guarantee a payout upon your death, whenever that occurs.
+- They are designed to run for your entire life and assurance a claim payment upon your death, whenever that occurs.

 - If you stop paying the premiums, the cover ends and you get nothing back.

-- These plans are transparent, increasingly affordable, and are primarily used for two specific goals: Inheritance Tax (IHT) planning or to leave a guaranteed legacy.
-At WeCovr, we focus on these straightforward, guaranteed protection plans, comparing them across the market.
+- These plans are transparent, increasingly affordable, and are primarily used for two specific goals: Inheritance Tax (IHT) planning or to leave a subject to terms legacy.
+WeCovr focuses on these straightforward, subject to terms protection plans, comparing them across our panel.

 It's crucial to distinguish these from older types of policies.